hirmezb/LISMS/frontend/README.md

 # LISMS Front End

-This directory contains the React user interface for the Laboratory Information and Sample Management System (LISMS).
+This directory contains the React user interface for the Laboratory Inventory and Sample Management System (LISMS).
 The UI authenticates users via Auth0 and consumes the REST API exposed by the Django back end.

 ## Prerequisites